Guided walk – Manchester and Slavery: abolitionists and manufacturers

 Jonathan Schofield

 Jonathan Schofield is a Guide, Writer, Broadcaster and Public Speaker.
 In 2021, Jonathan was awarded the Medal of Honour by the University of Manchester for services to the city and region.
-His award-winning tours have included Radical Manchester, Chetham’s Library and Medieval Buildings, Engels in Manchester, London Road Fire Station tours and many others.
-He has been the official tour guide for the Manchester International Festival since 2015.

-When he is not out leading groups on tours of the streets of Manchester, Jonathan is Editor-at-Large of Manchester Confidential the city’s largest independent magazine.
+He has been a Blue Badge Guide since 1996, and when he is not out leading groups on tours of the streets of Manchester, Jonathan is Editor-at-Large of Manchester Confidential the city’s largest independent magazine.
 He has also written a couple of books, including Manchester: the complete guide.